-As you might be looking for lodging in Juneau, we want to present a brief history of the city of Juneau.
+As you might be looking for lodging in Juneau, we want to present a brief history of Juneau.
 Of course we are limited in scope, but we’ve provided links throughout the text so you can explore more on this topic on your own.

 The First Establishments